Citrus Blossoms, are Florida Edible Flowers

 Heirloom

-Description: Orange blossoms are heirloom flowers known for their sweet, fragrant scent and delicate white petals.
-They are often used in salads, desserts, and as a garnish.
+Description: Orange blossoms are known for their sweet, fragrant scent and delicate white petals.
+They are commonly used in salads, desserts, and as a garnish.

 Plant Type: Perennial